-Richland County staff analyzed the POCs and narrowed down their sources to better target pollutantfocused programs.
+Richland County staff analyzed the POCs and narrowed down their sources to better target pollutant-focused programs.
 Richland County waterways have a great economic and recreational value that will encourage the public to be more involved in maintaining and improving the water quality.
-Consideration included TMDL watersheds, impaired waterbodies, and input from the County's monitoring results.
+TMDL watersheds, impaired waterbodies, and input from the County's monitoring results were also considered.

-Program Highlights - During the 2020-2021 permit year, the County addressed POC-targeted outreach through workshops (in-person and virtual), events, newsletter publications, and media campaigns.
+Program Highlights - During the 2021-2022 permit year Richland County addressed POC-targeted outreach through workshops (in-person and virtual), events, newsletter publications, and media campaigns.

 The annual "Blue Thumb Landscaper Conference" targets lawn maintenance professionals and landscape architects.
-Topics in the conference's fifth year included soil health, native plants and insects, parks and wetlands in stormwater management, aquatic plant management, and small-scale mushroom production.
-Due to the COVID-19 pandemic, the conference was held virtually with 89 attendees.
+Topics in the conference's sixth year included fungi and soil health; backyard snakes; mosquito, fly, and midge control; alternative lawn design, rain garden maintenance, planting for pollinators, scale insects, pesticide inspections and record-keeping; and weed control.
+Due to the COVID-19 pandemic, the conference was held virtually with 59 attendees.
 The "Blue Thumb Landscaper" program also hosted two rain barrel and compost bin sales during which citizens were able to purchase rain barrels and compost bins at a discounted price while learning about the importance of composting to reduce landfill waste, reducing use of fertilizers in gardens, and recycling roof runoff.
+These sales resulted in 138 rain barrels and 88 compost bins being distributed.

 "Trash the Poop" is an ongoing program that works to encourage pet owners to pick up their pet waste and educate the public on how this affects water quality.
 This program includes sponsoring neighborhoods to receive free pet waste stations that the neighborhood can maintain, mass media campaigns, and the distribution of leash bag holders.
-Every year Richland County partners with the City of Columbia and the Columbia Fireflies baseball team to host the Trash the Poop Wag-Along

-Wednesdays at the Fireflies games; however, the baseball games were canceled during the 2020 season due to the pandemic.
-Games resumes during the 2021 season and Richland County employees attended 4 games and gave away 154 leash bag holders.
-Because of the partnership, Segra Park has seen a reduction in the amount of dog waste seen at the games.
+Every year Richland County partners with the City of Columbia and the Columbia Fireflies baseball team to host the Trash the Poop Dog Days of Summer at the Fireflies games, during which attendees bring their dogs to the games.
+During the 2021 season, and a portion of the 2022 season, Richland County staff gave out 260 leash bag holders and provided the materials to install two pet waste stations at Segra Park.
+Because of the partnership, Segra Park has seen a reduction in the amount of dog waste within the park during games.
+The Division also provided materials for three pet waste stations as a part of the neighborhood program.